chozelinek/europarl/README.md

 # EuroParl

-This is a toolkit to create a comparable/parallel corpus made of European Parliament's proceedings enriched with speakers' metadata.
+This is a complete pipeline to create a comparable/parallel corpus made of European Parliament's proceedings enriched with speakers' metadata.

 ## Contents

+- `localization`, resources for adaptation of scripts to different languages.
 - `LICENSE`, MIT license.
 - `README.md`, this file.
 - `add_metadata.py`, script to add MEPs metadata (CSV) to proceedings (XML).
+- `add_sentences.py`, script to split text in sentences with NLTK's Punkt tokenizer.
 - `compile.sh`, script to run the whole pipeline to compile the EuroParl corpus.
-- `dates.EN.txt`, one date per line in format YYYY-MM-DD.
+- `dates.txt`, one date per line in format YYYY-MM-DD.
 - `get_meps.py`, script to scrap MEPs information.
 - `get_proceedings.py`, script to scrap Proceedings of the European Parliament.
+- `langid_filter.py`, filter out paragraphs whose real language is not the expected (the same of the proceedings).
 - `meps_ie.py`, script to extract MEPs metadata from HTML to CSV.
 - `proceedings_txt.py`, script to extract text from HTML proceedings.
-- `proceedings_xml.py`, script to model as XML interventions in HTML proceedings.
+- `proceedings_xml.py`, script to model as XML text and metadata from HTML proceedings.
+- `translationse_filter.py`, script to classify utterances as original, translations and even by native speaker.
+- `treetagger.sh`, script to tokenize, lemmatize and tag PoS for texts.

 ## Requirements

-You need `python3` and the following modules:
+This pipeline has been tested in macOS Sierra, it should work in UNIX too.
+Basically, Python 3 is required for almost every script.
+Some Python modules and/or tools might be needed too.
+Check the requirements below.

+### `add_metadata.py`

+- Python 3
+- lxml
+- pandas

+### `add_sentences.py`

+- Python 3
+- lxml
+- [nltk](http://www.nltk.org) and the Punkt Tokenizer Models for [nltk.tokenize.punkt](http://www.nltk.org/_modules/nltk/tokenize/punkt.html), follow [Installing NLTK Data instructions](http://www.nltk.org/data.html).

+### `compile.sh`

+All the requirements listed in this section and a bash shell.

+### `get_meps.py`

+- Python 3
+- lxml
+- requests

+### `get_proceedings.py`

+- Python 3
+- requests

+### `langid_filter.py`

+- Python 3
+- lxml
+- langdetect
+- langid

+### `meps_ie.py`

+- Python 3
+- lxml
+- pandas

+### `proceedings_xml.py`

+- Python 3
+- lxml
+- regex
+- dateparser

+### `proceedings_txt.py`

+- Python 3
+- lxml

+### `translationse_filter.py`

+- Python 3
+- lxml

+### `treetagger.sh`

+- TreeTagger
+- Language parameters:
-- `lxml`
+    - English
-- `requests`
+    - Spanish
-- `pandas`
+    - German
-- `dateparser`
+- sed

 ## Scrapping European Parliament's proceedings